Leo-PL/nand_recovery_tools/README.md

 to the beginning of the block, by the amount of pages in Logical Page Number, modulo page count per erase block.
 Afterwards pages are arranged with Logical Page Number equal to Physical Page Number.

+* arrange\_blocks: Sorts the output blocks according to logical block number.
+After this operation, physical position of in image block number aligns with blocks Logical Block Number.

 ## License

 Code is licensed under GNU General Public License 2.0